yaronkaikov/scylla/docs/index.rst

 In addition, the Customer Portal allows you to download ScyllaDB Enterprise and learn about premium training options.

-Learn Now to Use ScyllaDB
+Learn How to Use ScyllaDB
 ---------------------------

 You can learn to use ScyllaDB by taking free courses at `ScyllaDB University <https://university.scylladb.com/>`_.
 Also, you can read our `blog <https://www.scylladb.com/blog/>`_ and attend ScyllaDB's `webinars, workshops, and conferences <https://www.scylladb.com/company/events/>`_.

-If you have specific questions, go to the `ScyllaDB Community Forum <https://forum.scylladb.com/>`_.
-The ScyllaDB community will help you out.

 .. toctree::